trackway-project/trackway/README.md

 * php app/console doctrine:schema:create
 * php app/console doctrine:fixtures:load -n

-## Vagrant and provisioning
-Need a local dev box?
-Use vagrant and ansible!
-Ansible is used for provisioning.
-You need to have virtualbox, vagrant and ansible installed.

-### The easiest way to get up and runnning is homebrew:
-* ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-* brew update
-* brew install caskroom/cask/brew-cask
-* brew cask install virtualbox vagrant
-* brew install ansible
-* vagrant up
-* Open your browser with http://trackway.vagrant/ and have fun

 ## Development
 * After changes to composer.json: composer update
 * After changes to package.json: npm update